 How do nonprofits get the donations?

-What if the nonprofit designated to receive my donation becomes ineligible?
+What if the nonprofit designated to get my donation becomes ineligible?

 What if I don’t see the nonprofit I want to request in the request tool?